agboom/sbt-steps/README.md

 ### Declare a step to run only once

 In some cases you want a step to be run only once in the entire build.
 To achieve this, use the `.once` combinator.
 Its dual is `.whenever`.
-For example, the following steps will run the `authenticate` task only once for the root project:
+This is slightly different from a [project filter](#set-project-filters-on-a-step), because the task will be run at the first opportunity, instead of a specific project.
+For example, the following steps will run the `authenticate` task only once:

 ```sbt
 ThisBuild / ci / steps := Seq(